Best Books to Read This Spring Break

-This book came out in 2018 but if you haven't read it yet, now's the time as Netflix just announced there’s a film version of the book in the works.
+This book came out in 2018, but if you haven't read it yet, now's the time as Netflix recently announced there’s a film version of the book in the works.

 Already in development as a series on Hulu, siblings Byron and Benny are left a traditional Caribbean black cake and a voice recording as part of their inheritance after their mother dies.
 In the recording, Eleanor tells a story about a young woman under suspicion of murder and the tale challenges everything Byron and Benny know about their mom, their family history, and even themselves.

 Helen seemingly lives a perfect life.
 And when she meets Rachel at a prenatal class, she gets a new best friend.
 But when Rachel's erratic behavior starts to worry Helen, this story turns into a twisty and fast-paced thriller.